cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/04-atom-staking.md

 <HighlightBox type="info">

-We cover all the main concepts in the next chapter.
+We cover all the [Main concepts](../3-main-concepts/01-index.md) in the next chapter.
 For now, you will get through with a surface-level understanding.

 </HighlightBox>